 I feel like a nerdy teacher saying this, but I LOVE teaching adjectives!
-There are so many fun activities that can be done with adjectives and I am here to show you one of my favorites!
-If you read through to the end of this post, you will have access to my Mystery Adjective Bag FREEBIE too!
+There are so many fun activities that can be done with adjectives and I am here to show you some of my favorites!
+If you read through to the end of this post, you will have access to my Mystery Adjective Bag and WOW Words FREEBIE too!

 Step 1: Give your students a sheet of white construction paper or card stock and have them draw a portrait of themselves.
 Make sure that they include their entire body in their drawing and explain to them that they need to try to use their entire sheet of paper (it will be easier to paint).